-- Promptly report any problems to the building's help desk representative or by contacting the district technology office by email (HelpDesk@crschools.us) or by phone, 319 558 2900 - Do not force anything (e.g., connections, popped-off keys, etc.) Seek help instead. - When in doubt, ask for help
+Promptly report any problems to the building's tech contact, Mrs. VanDooren Avandooren@crschools.us or by contacting the district technology office by email (HelpDesk@crschools.us) or by phone, 319 558 2900

 STUDENT DEVICE USE AND CONDUCT POLICY

 The District requires students to learn to use computing devices, data networks, enterprise software systems, electronic mail, the Internet, and telecommunications tools and apply them in the appropriate ways to the performance of tasks associated with their positions and assignments.